richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 Also see [instrumentation](#instrumentation).

-## Integrations
+## Libraries

-AppSignal uses the term integrations in two ways.
-It can refer to [agent integrations](#agent-integrations) or [service integrations](#service-integrations).

-The first is about what libraries and frameworks the AppSignal agents support and the latter is about what services AppSignal.com integrates with.
+AppSignal uses language specific libraries to monitor applications.
+Currently we have a [Ruby](/ruby/index.html) gem and [Elixir](/elixir/index.html) package.
+These libraries include hooks into frameworks and libraries to instrument code blocks such as database calls, file system calls and view rendering.

+Every library is specialized in instrumentation of its subject language.
+Most AppSignal libraries also includes an "[agent](#agent)" which the libraries use to communicate with the AppSignal servers.

-### Agent integrations
+### Library integrations

-AppSignal [agents](#agents) integrate with a variety of different libraries and frameworks specific for the programming language.
-The Ruby agent integrates with Rails, Sinatra and other available frameworks.
-The Elixir agent integrates with Phoenix.
+AppSignal libraries integrate with a variety of different libraries and frameworks specific for the programming language.
+The Ruby gem integrates with pure Ruby, Rails, Sinatra and other available frameworks.
+The Elixir package integrates with pure Elixir and Phoenix.

 These automatic integrations make it easier to get more insight in applications without having to add AppSignal [instrumentation](#instrumentation) manually.

 Read more about what [Ruby integrations we offer](/ruby/integrations/index.html).

-### Integrations with services

-AppSignal.com provides connections with other services such as Slack and PagerDuty to more effectively alert users about problems that are detected.
-These integrations can be manage through the UI on AppSignal.com on an application by application basis.

-Read more about [which service integrations we offer](/application/integrations/).

 ## Markers